 In choosing resources for your research paper, the professor has suggested the following resource guidelines:

-The PHC on campus collection includes quite a few resources that can be accessed through the online catalog, Voyager.
-You may choose a key word search, title search, or browse by call number.
-If you choose to brows by call number, music resources are located in the M section of the LOC classification system.
-Additional items in the collection include:
+The PHC on campus collection includes quite a few resources that can be accessed through the online catalog.
+You may choose a keyword search or title search.
+If you choose to browse the shelves, music resources are located in the M section of the LOC classification system.
+Pertinent items in the collection include:

 New Grove Dictionary of Music and Musicians is a definitive source for comprehensive and detailed descriptions of composers, musicians, musical styles, and periods.
-It is available in the PHC collection at Ref ML100 .N48
+Ref ML100 .N48

 Harvard Concise Dictionary of Music provides an overview of various musicians, musical styles, and periods and is a good place to gather information as you select or narrow your research topic.
-Is available in the PHC collection at Ref ML 100 .R28.
+Ref ML 100 .R28.

 Turabian (Chicago Manual of Style) is the approved citation format for this course.
 Information on proper Turabian citation is available in the PHC collection or online at OWL (Online Writing Lab).